Ira T. Wyche: Early life

 Wyche was born on 16 October 1887, on Ocracoke Island, North Carolina, the son of Lawrence Olin Wyche and his wife Lorena née Howard.
 Lawrence was the pastor of the Methodist church on Ocracoke.
 Wyche attended the Quackenbush School in Laurinburg, North Carolina.
 He received an appointment to the United States Military Academy in West Point, New York.

 Wyche entered the Military Academy on 15 June 1907.
 He graduated on 13 June 1911, 68th in his class of 82.
 Upon graduating, he received a commission as second lieutenant in the 30th Infantry Regiment.
 His classmates included John P. Lucas, Frederick Gilbreath, Alexander Surles, Thompson Lawrence, Charles P. Hall, Joseph Cowles Mehaffey, Jesse A. Ladd, Gustave H. Franke, James R.N.
 Weaver, Herbert Dargue, Philip Bracken Fleming, Harold F. Nichols, Karl Slaughter Bradford, Raymond Albert Wheeler, John R. Homer, Paul W. Baade, and William Henry Harrison Morris Jr.

 Military career

-Early career and World War I
+Early military career

 Wyche served from September 1911 to February 1912 at Fort Mason, in California, before he was transferred to the Presidio of Monterey in California.
 He returned to Fort Mason from May to June.
 After leaving Fort Mason, he traveled to Fort William H. Seward in Alaska, where Wyche remained until July 1914.
 He later spent several months at the Plattsburgh Barracks in Plattsburgh, New York, before graduating from the Mounted Service School, and serving in Texas beginning in 1916 (briefly with the Signal Corps), during which he was promoted to first lieutenant.
 In 1917, he married Mary Louise Dunn.
 They had a daughter, Elizabeth.
 He spent time at Fort Sam Houston, Leon Springs and Camp MacArthur in Texas, and Camp Upton in New York, until May 1917, a month after the American entry into World War I, during which he was appointed to captain.